hubenchang0515/Luminous/doc/lList.md

 /*
  * USE    : Get value of node
  *
- * PARAM  : node  - node to get
+ * PARAM  : node  - lListNode to get
  *          value - pointer to return value
  *
  * RETURN : void